fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.17_B16834.jpg)

-Figure 11.17 -- Model performance with a default threshold

 Our resulting recall (TPR) is 63.64%, which doesn\'t meet the goal of 70% or better.
 By default, when we use the `predict()` method,